dreamescalator/ytdl-playlist.py/README.md

 which can be installed with pip: https://pypi.python.org/pypi/pip/6.0.6

 # How it works
-This script downloads all the videos on the playlist to a destination directory of your choosing, if none specified it will just download the playlist videos to a CWD
+This script downloads all the videos on the playlist to a destination directory of your choosing, if none specified it will just download the playlist videos to a CWD.
+Also note that this script is made specifically for downloading entire playlists.
+If you want to download a single video, use ytdl instead.

 # Set-up